tushark88/travel-reopening/public/data/IE_international.md

 The Irish Authorities require travelers coming into Ireland, apart from Northern Ireland, to undergo 14-day self-isolation.

+As of July 20, 2020, the Irish government will ease [foreign travel restrictions](https://www.garda.com/crisis24/news-alerts/356771/ireland-authorities-to-ease-quarantine-requirements-from-july-20-update-10) for "low risk" countries.

 Travelers, including Irish residents, arriving to Ireland from overseas, will need to complete a mandatory [Public Health Passenger Locator Form](https://www.gov.ie/locatorform).
 Travelers will need to submit it to relevant authorities at their port of entry.
 Exemptions are in place for providers of essential supply chain services such as hauliers, pilots, and maritime staff.

 Check the [Irish Government Advice Page](https://www.gov.ie/en/publication/e885b2-covid-19-coronavirus-travel-advice/) for full information on these requirements.